Vortex Dynamics During Pinch-off of Micro-Droplets: Results and Discussion

 \subsection{Stresses due to Retracted and Advancing Ligament Vortex}

-In a single-cell encapsulation process, the living cells are inside the dispersed phase \citep{Postek2022} for a longer period of time, which can be seen from the time scales in figure~\ref{fig:6}.
-Such a cell is subjected to the dynamic flow field that evolves during the process of droplet generation, i.e., the advancing ligament vortex.
-Corresponding to figure~\ref{fig:6}(a), where we depict the vorticity contours, we plot the different stress quantities in figure~\ref{fig:9}(a, b and c) for $\lambda=8$.
+Corresponding to figure~\ref{fig:6}(a), where we depict the vorticity contours, we plot the different stress quantities in figure~\ref{fig:9}(a and b) for $\varphi=8$.
 Again, $T^*=0$ represents the pinch-off point and the first part of the plots before the axis break represent the stresses during the decay of the retracting ligament vortex (the vorticity contours for the first part of the x axis is not presented whereas the other part can be correlated with the $T^*$ values in figure~\ref{fig:6}(a)).
-The initial decay in the retracted vortex is very similar to that in the pinch-off droplet, as was seen in figure~\ref{fig:8}(b, c and d).
-However, the extended part of the plot, where we show these quantities for long $T^*$, indicates that the area integral of stress (figure~\ref{fig:9}(a)) increases nearly to the same level as during the pinch-off.
+The initial decay in the retracted vortex is very similar to that in the pinch-off droplet, as was seen in figure~\ref{fig:8}(b, c).
+However, the extended part of the plot, where we show these quantities for longer $T^*$, indicates that the area integral of stress (figure~\ref{fig:9}(a)) increases nearly to the same level as during the pinch-off.
 This increase is due to the fact that different zones with velocity gradients are created with significantly high $\omega^*$ values in the advancing dispersed fluid.
-The most interesting aspect is the sustainment of the retracted vortex with a decrease and subsequent increase in its $\omega^*$ value, which results in large stresses.
-The final dip seen in figure~\ref{fig:9}(a, c) is due to the decrease in the velocity gradients and stresses.
-However, the average values of stresses in figure~\ref{fig:9}(b) is found to increase even until the last instance considered.
-The values are not plotted until the next pinch-off time, but it is seen that the average stresses keep increasing, which represents the overall loadings an organism will encounter in the advancing ligament.
+The most interesting aspect is the sustained presence of the retracted vortex with a decrease and subsequent increase in its $\omega^*$ value (approaching towards advancing ligament vortex), which results in large stresses.
+The final dip seen in figure~\ref{fig:9} (a, b) is due to the decrease in the velocity gradients and stresses that occur near to the pinch-off ($T^*\sim 94$ ), when the vortex formed in the bulk of the droplet (as marked in figure~\ref{fig:6}, $T^* = 84$) starts to decay due to reduction in its feeding as a result of ligament thinning.
+We found no previous reference to the stresses developed in the advancing ligament, which nevertheless are very important, since this stress remains for a longer period compared to the post pinch-off stress in the droplet.